SECURITIES AND EXCHANGE COMMISSION

 Our Analog segment includes the following major product lines: Power and Signal Chain.

-Power includes products that help customers manage power in electronic systems in all end markets.
-Our broad portfolio is designed to manage power requirements across different voltage levels, including battery-management solutions, DC/DC switching regulators, AC/DC and isolated controllers and converters, power switches, linear regulators, voltage supervisors, voltage references and lighting products.
+Power includes products that help customers manage power in electronic systems.
+Our broad portfolio is designed to manage power requirements across different voltage levels, including battery-management solutions, DC/DC switching regulators, AC/DC and isolated controllers and converters, power switches, linear regulators, voltage references and lighting products.

 Signal Chain includes products that sense, condition and measure real-world signals to allow information to be transferred or converted for further processing and control.
-Our Signal Chain products, which serve a variety of end markets, include amplifiers, data converters, interface products, motor drives, clocks, logic and sensing products.
+Our Signal Chain products include amplifiers, data converters, interface products, motor drives, clocks, logic and sensing products.